microsoft/service-fabric-observer/Documentation/Using.md

 ![alt text](/Documentation/Images/DiskObsWarn.png "DiskObserver Warning output example.")

-**Memory Usage - Private Working Set as Percentage of Total Physical Memory**
+**Memory Usage - Private Working Set - Percentage of Total Physical Memory**

 ***Problem:*** I want to know how much memory some or all of my services are using and warn when they hit some meaningful percent-used thresold.